davewhipp/basic-python-env/README.md

-# basic-python-env
+# geo-python-teacher-env

-A GitHub repo for a basic Python environment to be used with Docker.
+A GitHub repo for teachers in the Geo-Python course.